fidothe/solarized/iterm2-colors-solarized/README.md

    monitor color space, relaunch iTerm2 and it will pick up the new target color space.

-2. The colors in iTerm2 currently cannot be device colors.
+2. The colors in iTerm 2 currently cannot be device colors.
 They are baked in as generic rgb (which, despite the name, is an actual, specific color space from Apple and is used as a default just like other systems use sRGB as a default).
 I've switch Solarized Apple Color Picker palettes to use tagged